kdheepak/blog/content/10-intro-to-vim.md

       that you don't understand.
 1. Change CAPSLOCK to ESC.
 1. Watch other people use vim on [vimcasts](https://vimcasts.org) and on YouTube.
-1. Find plugins to boost your productivity (e.g. NERDTree,), and use a plugin manager.
+1. Find plugins to boost your productivity, and use a plugin manager.

 [^vimtutor]: _aside_: ![vimtutor](videos/vimtutor.webm){ width=100% loop="true" autoplay="true" }